Readon/SpinalHDL-installer/README.md

 ### What if I want to use an old version SpinalHDL?

 create issue, or clone this repos and modify yourself.

+## Known issues

+### Scala XML conflict.
+Version of SpinalHDL below 1.9.3 could not work with scala 2.12.13 as [#1229](https://github.com/SpinalHDL/SpinalHDL/issues/1229) states.
+It will trigger version confilict.
+Until 1.9.4 the SpinalHDL upgrade scala compiler to 2.12.18, it will works.
+So if your project is using scala 2.12.18 then it can works.
+However, you need to download the scala 2.12.18 by yourself, with internet.